azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Release Name**: Give any name to your release.
 For example **azuredevops**

    - **Arguments**: Enter the arguments and their values here.
-If you are using sample application for this document
+You could also specify te same in **Set Values** field as comma separated key-value pairs or provide a **Value File** .
+Ensure traceabilty for the Helm chart by tagging it with source repository and Build ID as below:

     ```
     --set image.repository=$(imageRepoName) --set image.tag=$(Build.BuildId)
-    --set ingress.enabled=true --set ingress.hostname=$(hostName)

     ```
    > Either set the values of $(imageRepoName) in the variable section or replace it with your image repository name, which is typically of format `name.azurecr.io/coderepository`
    > You can find $(hotname) values in the Azure portal in the **Overview** and **Repositories** tabs for your AKS Cluster.